Plazarama/plazarama.github.io/_posts/2015-11-19-Blog Entry Week 9.md

 We then decided on the end we should have the server and client screen looking the same.

-I also have designed our index in bootstrap and that it complete.
+I also have made our index in bootstrap and that it complete.

 **_By Aisling_**

 I spent the last two weeks for the project still learning node.js.
 It took a while to get used to the javascript syntax again and the use of functions in the langauge.
 I downloaded mongoDb and learned how to get it working in the app.

 **_By Robert_**